spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/toggler-radio/README.md

 # toggler-radio (molecule)

-Initiates functionality to add specific class to some element from array of DOM-elements and remove if from the rest of elements if radio-button is selected.
+Creates a radio button which toggles classes for the related containers: when radio button of a specific container is selected, adds a class to it, at the same time removing the class from other radio button containers of the same radio button group.

 ## Code sample